Ten Fundamentals of Proper Basketball Footwork

 Straight Line Pivots -- Learning and executing this pivot is the same as the horizontal + "plus pivot" except for two things.
 First, the use of the vertical line of the + sign on the floor instead of the horizontal line.
 Secondly it is also helpful to start holding the basketball under the chin with elbows up.
 Then position and sweep the ball up over the head or low near the ankles as this protects the basketball from defenders.

 This move is highly effective in protecting the basketball when trapped by two defenders.
 A player utilizing a pivot foot and adding a pass fake becomes very difficult to contain in a trap.
 This helps players trapped at half court or in a full-court press.
-Post players and rebounders can also benefit from straight-line pivots and pass fakes to make outlet passes when trapped.
-Perimeter players use straight line pivots on the perimeter to jab step in attack moves to set up a shot or drive.
+Post players and rebounders also benefit from straight-line pivots and pass fakes to make outlet passes when trapped.
+Perimeter players use straight line pivots on the perimeter attack moves, such as a jab step, to set up a shot or drive.

 The jab step is basically a combination of a pivot and a fake jump-step.
 First establish a pivot foot.
 Keeping the heel up on the pivot foot allows a player to have balance, the ability to change the direction before dribbling, and the ability to push off with enough power to maximize quickness of the individual player.